 Depending on water levels, it is possible to walk the beach the entire length of the park from the boat launch to Taylor Creek.
 Taylor Creek braids and forms a delta as it enters the lake.
 Sandy floodplains form underwater as the light sand settles out of the stream in miniature example of the geologic process that formed many parts of the Okanagan Valley.

 Vehicle Accessible Camping

-This park offers 84 vehicle accessible campsites in two campgrounds: Trinity and Monashee.
+This park offers 114 vehicle-accessible campsites in three campgrounds: Trinity, Monashee, and Taylor Creek.
 The main gate located at the park entrance is locked between 11pm and 7am during the operating season.
 The main gate is open to the boat launch, but the road is not maintained during the off-season.

 The Trinity Campground consists of sites 37–84 arranged in three loops and includes four double sites.
 The roads are single lane gravel.
 This is the first campground encountered when driving into the camping area.
 The loops are set in a thick forest of cedar and hemlock that provide shade and privacy with a forest floor carpeted in moss.
 The loops are separated by open grassy areas and linked by a trail that runs the length of both campgrounds.
 The sites consist of medium to large gravel spurs that have been raised and levelled.
 The abundance of trees may make parking difficult for some large RVs.